qozha/30DaysOfGameDev/README.md

 # 30 Day of Game Development Challenge

+Code any game or practice Game Development every day for the next 30 days OR, create a game in 30 days and publish it (itch.io, Steam, Google Play, App Store, etc.)

 ## If you've decided to join:
 1. Fork this repo and commit to the [Readme](README.md).
 2. Code minimum an hour every day for the next 30 days.